linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

 ### Apply the Formula's State to the Minion

-1. In `/etc/salt/master`, uncomment the `file_roots` declaration and set the following values in it:
+1. In `/etc/salt/master`, uncomment the `file_roots` declaration and set the following values:

     {{< file "/etc/salt/master" >}}
 file_roots: